Software Needs Oil Changes

 I had a conversation with a shop owner a while back that's stuck with me.
 His invoicing software had been running the same way for six years.
 No downtime, no complaints, nothing he'd ever had a reason to touch.
 When I mentioned it might be worth a checkup, he looked at me like I'd suggested he get his car serviced while it was running fine.
 "It works," he said.
 "Why would I pay somebody to touch something that works?"

 The honest answer isn't about his software today.
-It's about the ground his software is sitting on — and that ground moves whether or not he ever changes a line of code.
+It's about the ground his software is sitting on.
+That ground moves whether or not he ever changes a line of code.

 The ground moves even when you don't